dart-lang/language/accepted/2.7/static-extension-methods/old/lrn-strawman.md

 main() { var list = bar.baz(); }
 ```

 The static type of `list` will be `List<num>`, that much is certain.
 However, we can't bind `T` at run-time to _the_ run-time type argument of `Bar` because there are two values.
-We _do not_ want to compute the least-upper-bound of the two two run-time types.
+We _do not_ want to compute the least-upper-bound of the two run-time types.
 We also do not want to fail at run-time.
 That doesn't really leave us with any good solution except using the static type.

 The problem with this example was ambiguity.
 We cannot extract _the_ run-time type argument when the type variable occurs more than once in the type constraint list.
 We _can_ if it occurs exactly once.